 Everyone has something to hide

 A missing private investigator is found, locked in a car hidden deep in the woods.
-Worse still - both for his family and the police - the body was in an area that had already been searched, ten years ago.
+Worse still - both for his family and the police - is that his body was in an area that had already been searched.

 Everyone has secrets